Vidra98/XYZ_human_loc/README.rst

 |``python3 -m test_from_camera --plot-skeleton --GT-from-camera``         |
 +-------------------------------------------------------------------------+

-Other parameters are available and accessible with the 'help' argument
+Other parameters are available and accessible with the `--help` argument

 ROS2
 ====